 There are several organizations that assist with the development of survivorship care plans, including the American Society of Clinical Oncology A list of additional organizations can be found on the ACS website.

 - Cervical Cancer in Indiana Fact Sheet

-- Sample Press Release for Cervical Health Awareness Month (January) — This press release is designed to be customized and sent to local media outlets.
+- Social Media Toolkit for Cervical Health Awareness Month (January) — This tool kit is designed to strengthen communication efforts and contains evidence-informed communication strategies.

-- 2015 Indiana Facts and Figures: Cervical Cancer — Provides current statistics and information on cervical cancer in Indiana in convenient PDF form.
+- Indiana Cancer Facts and Figures: Fifth Edition — Provides current statistics and information on cervical cancer in Indiana in convenient PDF form.
 This can be linked to documents, websites, presentations, or through social media.